bit-jkraushaar/history-generator/docs/event_system.md

 ## Event Definitions

+Event definitions are stored in `data/event_definitions.json`.
 Each event follows this structure:

 ```json
 {